Juicy bacon-wrapped chicken thighs, a simple, delicious recipe using just two main ingredients and some spices.

 - Place the rolls in a shallow roasting tin with the ends of the bacon slices facing down.

 - Cook for 30-40 minutes or until the internal temperature in the center reaches 74 degrees Celsius/ 165 degrees Fahrenheit.
-The best way to check is with a digital meat thermometer.
-Alternatively, cut one piece in the middle; the meat should be white and juicy, there is no pink allowed.
+The best way to check is with a digital meat thermometer (Amazon affiliate link).
+Alternatively, cut one piece in the middle; the meat should be white and juicy, and no pink is allowed.